tabishsabih/Basic-Port-Scanner---Python/README.md

 # Basic-Port-Scanner---Python

 This is a very basic port scanner that I have developed.
 The templates were already available.
 I made changes where I deemed it fit.
-Currently, it only supports both TCP and UDP connections with threading capability.
+Currently, it supports both TCP and UDP connections with threading capability.
 There are several features which are lacking, like range feature.
-As of right now, port numbers have to specified individually.
+As of right now, port numbers have to be specified individually.
 A range feature could come in handy.
 Will work on it when I have time.
 This is more of an academic exercise.